maksimryndin/goral/.github/site/src/system.md

 * `top_open_files` (for Linux only) - among the processes with the same user as Goral (!) - process with the most opened files
 * for every process with name containing one of the substrings in `names` - a sheet with process info.
 Note: the first match (_case sensitive_) is used so plan accordingly a unique name for your binary.
 * for every mount in `mounts` - disk usage and free space.
+* `ssh` - for Linux systems ssh access log is monitored

 System service doesn't require root privileges to collect the telemetry.
 For a process a cpu usage percent may be [more than 100%](https://blog.guillaume-gomez.fr/articles/2021-09-06+sysinfo%3A+how+to+extract+systems%27+information) in a case of a multi-threaded process on several cores. `memory_used` by process is a [resident-set size](https://www.baeldung.com/linux/resident-set-vs-virtual-memory-size).